maplen76/Course_project/README.md

 ## The repo includes the following files:

--run_analysis.R: R script to clean up the raw data set to get a tidy one -CodeBook.md: information describing the data -README.md: this file
+* run_analysis.R: R script to clean up the raw data set to get a tidy one
+* CodeBook.md: information describing the data
+* README.md: this file
--secData.txt: the output
+* secData.txt: the output

 ## How to creat tidy data set
 1. Clone this repository: